 Convened in 2019, the Mass Incarceration Working Group explores how the University of Chicago can address social injustices caused by mass incarceration and begin to imagine how we might create pathways to higher education for system-impacted individuals and communities.

-The Human Rights Lab is offering an exciting new fellowship opportunity for rising fourth year students whose BA thesis topics examine human rights issues related to prisons, policing and the criminal legal system (e.g. solitary confinement, the criminalization of sexuality and reproduction, police misconduct and violence, felony disenfranchisement, selective enforcement, alternatives to incarceration).
+The Human Rights Lab is offering an exciting new fellowship opportunity for rising fourth year students whose BA theses examine human rights issues related to prisons, policing, and the criminal legal system (e.g. solitary confinement, the criminalization of sexuality and reproduction, police misconduct and violence, felony disenfranchisement, selective enforcement, alternatives to incarceration).

-In September 2019, the Human Rights Lab offered an exciting opportunity for students to examines the process of memorialization and the role of memorials in reckoning with state violence.
+In September 2019, the Human Rights Lab offered a powerful opportunity for students to examines the process of memorialization and the role of memorials in reckoning with state violence.